TrustInSoft/demos/increment-array/README.md

 ```

 The message `increment.c:27:[kernel] warning: out of bounds write. assert \valid(p);` is the
-evidence that the buffer overflow was detected and that TrustInSoft analyzer is a much more
+evidence that the buffer overflow was detected and that the TrustInSoft Analyzer is a much more
 reliable way of testing code for robustness than Unit Tests.

 ## Conclusion

-Undefined Behaviors are sometimes obvious (they can cause runtime errors like division
-by zero, and software crashes) but most of the time:
+Undefined Behaviors are sometimes obvious (they can cause runtime errors like division by zero, and software crashes) but most of the time:
 - They are quite subtle
 - They are often hard to detect with traditional unit tests.
 - They will materialize (cause a problem) only in certain conditions, and their
   potentially catastrophic effect may not materialize immediately (crash after some time, crash under particular circumstances, no crash but unpredictable code behavior etc...)

-Because of the above, they are quite complex to spot and investigate
+Because of the above, they are quite complex to spot and investigate.
 Even when all your test pass, even if there is no immediate effect of an undefined behavior (like a crash for instance), undefined behaviors are time bombs that only need time to cause damage (safety or security problems)

 The TrustInSoft analyzer solves all the above challenges by: